indigo_league: Artist: <user name="jellosaurusrex" site="tumblr.com"> (Default)

 FREQUENTLY ASKED QUESTIONS

 This section is for the moderators to answer your questions.
 If you receive an answer from another player or an anonymous commenter, please ignore it, as it may not be a correct answer.
-All player questions should go either here or on the Mod Contact page, not on the individual pages.
+All player questions should go either here or (if you'd like it kept private) on the Mod Contact page, not on any of the extended FAQ pages.

 G A M E | B A S I C S